mayanksaini18/mayanksaini18/README.md

 # Hey 👋, I'm Mayank

-#### Full Stack Developer

-I'm a Computer Science student at **IIT Patna** focused on shipping real-world products, not just tutorials.
-I specialize in building scalable web applications with modern UI/UX and integrating AI APIs.

----

-### 🚀 What I'm Building Right Now

--   **[Smart habit Tracker ](https://smarthabittracker.online/)**: A habit tracker with helps u to track your daily habits.
--   **[BuiltX](https://builtx.vercel.app/)**: Founder of a modern web development agency focused on smooth animations (Framer Motion/GSAP) and high-conversion landing pages.
--   **[AI Resume Analyzer](https://resume-dashboard-generator.vercel.app/)**: An end-to-end tool that uses the **Google Gemini API** to parse resumes into interactive dashboards with data visualization (Chart.js).
--

----

 ### 🛠️ My Core Stack

-Instead of listing every tool I've ever touched, here are the ones I use to build production-ready apps:

 | Category | Technologies |
 | :--- | :--- |